50 Trauma Insurance Conditions Explained: Complete Australian Guide (2026)

 Claim requirements: Unlikely to ever work again in own/any occupation

-Family history of cancer, heart disease, stroke
+There is a family history of cancer, heart disease, or stroke

 Can I claim trauma insurance multiple times?

-Partial benefits: Some insurers allow multiple partial benefit claims (e.g., angioplasty, then carcinoma in situ) up to aggregate maximum, typically your full sum insured.
+Partial benefits: Some insurers allow multiple partial benefit claims (e.g. angioplasty, then carcinoma in situ) up to aggregate maximum, typically your full sum insured.

-Full benefits: Generally NO—once you claim a full trauma benefit (e.g., for cancer), the policy typically ends or the benefit amount is significantly reduced.
+Full benefits: Generally no. Once you claim a full trauma benefit (e.g. for cancer), the policy typically ends or the benefit amount is significantly reduced.
 Some insurers offer "trauma reinstatement" or "death buy-back" benefits allowing you to reinstate coverage after 12 months.

 Does trauma insurance cover pre-existing conditions?